 For most two-year-olds, this will be their first experience in a school setting.
 We treat these precious little ones with a lot of love and understanding.
 We are perfecting potty skills and sharing with others.
 We are learning our colors and shapes and ABCs.
-We spend time painting, gluing and exploring art through different mediums.
+We spend time painting, gluing, and exploring art through different mediums.
 We will learn about the world around us.

 The three-year-old year is a time of many changes.
 These children become more social and independent.
-They are following directions, and learning how to make friends and be a good friend.
-In the three-year-old classes we are preparing them for the next step that they will take in preschool.
-We are focusing in on writing our names and letter recognition as well as color and shape recognition.
+They are following directions and learning how to make friends and be a good friend.
+In the three-year-old classes, we are preparing them for the next step that they will take in preschool.
+We are focusing on writing our names and letter recognition as well as color and shape recognition.
 We are fine-tuning our small-motor skills, exploring nature and the world around us, and learning how our community works.
 The teacher will track each child’s progress and work individually with each child.

 The four-year-old year is a very important year.
 We are preparing your child to make that successful transition into kindergarten.
-We use “Handwriting Without Tears” curriculum as well as elements from “Wilson Fundations” along with individual Math workbooks for each child to best prepare them for kindergarten.
-The classroom set up encourages “center time.”
+We use the “Handwriting Without Tears” curriculum as well as elements from “Wilson Fundations” along with individual Math workbooks for each child to best prepare them for kindergarten.
+The classroom setup encourages “center time.”
 The teachers work in small groups during reading time to insure each child has a good foundation.
 We stay in contact with the local elementary schools to make sure we have the latest information on their kindergarten expectations.

 All age groups will have Chapel each week.